 Most graduate students enroll in the FPP with the intention of earning the Certificate in University Teaching (CUT), the capstone of the Future Professoriate Program and a valuable credential that can help job applications stand out amid a pile of otherwise uniformly impressive dossiers.
-Awarded jointly by the Graduate School and the student’s academic department, the CUT provides a tangible form of recognition to those FPP participants who pursue a program of professional development that demonstrates readiness to assume faculty responsibilities at a college or university.
+Awarded jointly by the Graduate School and the student’s academic department, the CUT provides a tangible form of recognition to those FPP participants who pursue a program of professional development that demonstrates readiness to assume faculty responsibilities in higher education.
 Requirements for the CUT.
 Recipients must:

 - Be appointed to the FPP by their academic department/school.